kevintruong/til/C-Programming,-Part-4:-Strings-and-Structs.md

            ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾ ‾‾‾
 ```

-Would conceptually may look like this
+Would conceptually look like this

 ```C
 struct picture{